-Kevin M. Flynn is a forceful advocate with proven skills in litigating federal civil and criminal tax controversies.
-Mr. Flynn has tried and won numerous tax cases involving a broad range of corporate and personal income tax issues.
-Mr. Flynn also has strong negotiating skills and business judgment, which has allowed him to achieve extraordinary results for clients at all levels of the Internal Revenue Service administrative process.
+Kevin M. Flynn is a forceful advocate with proven skills in litigating federal civil and criminal tax controversies for clients with complex tax challenges.
+Mr. Flynn’s particular experience in civil tax issues has led to him trying and winning numerous tax cases involving a broad range of corporate, partnership, personal income tax, and employment tax issues.
+Mr. Flynn’s strong negotiating skills and business judgment have allowed him to achieve extraordinary results for clients at all levels of the Internal Revenue Service administrative process.

 Mr. Flynn also defends clients in civil and criminal tax administrative proceedings and litigation involving New York State and New York City taxes.
-Mr. Flynn has litigated many New York State and City tax cases involving individuals, corporations, partnerships, estates, sales and use taxes, tobacco taxes, real property taxes, residency and allocation issues, and penalty disputes.
+Mr. Flynn’s litigation experience includes many New York State and City tax cases involving individuals, corporations, partnerships, estates, sales and use taxes, tobacco taxes, employment taxes, real property taxes, residency and income allocation issues, and penalty disputes.

 Mr. Flynn has been recognized by “New York Super Lawyers.”
-In addition he was also awarded “Attorney-of-the-Year”, North Atlantic Region while at the IRS.
+He also was awarded “Attorney-of-the-Year”, North Atlantic Region, while at the IRS.

 Kevin M. Flynn Representative Matters